 Jen’s sister Beki also shared her own story of growing up alongside Climb, as the sibling of someone with an Inherited Metabolic Disorder:

 “She was my sister, my special big sister.
-It was only when I reached a certain age that I realised that my sister was a little bit more special to the rest of my friends brothers or sisters.
+It was only when I reached a certain age that I realised that my sister was a little bit more special than the rest of my friends brothers or sisters.
 Obviously she was special, she was my special big sister.

-My special big sister will always be special but not special because of her condition, because she was special to me.
-My big sister Jenny is and will always be my hero.
+My special big sister will always be special; not special because of her condition, but because she was special to me.
+My big sister Jenny is, and will always be, my hero.

 Jennifer Rachel Greene (1978 – 2007)